Time to read: 6 min

 - STEP (Standard for the Exchange of Product model data)

 There are two types of STL files:

 STLs were originally developed by 3D Systems specifically for additive manufacturing and are widely known as the industry standard.
-However, STL files have several shortcomings.
-For example, there’s no associated units and holes or gaps (watertightness) can cause issues when producing parts.
+They are neutral and easy to implement.